Zabrze: Culture and sights

-Among the historical architecture there are many industrial facilities, as well as various churches, houses, public buildings, etc. Important monuments of architecture were built the Expressionist and modernist styles, eg. the Admiralspalast Hotel (1924-1927), housing estate on Słowiański Square (1927-1928) and St Joseph's Church (1930-1931, designed by Dominikus Böhm).
+Among the historical architecture there are many industrial facilities, as well as various churches, houses, public buildings, etc. Important monuments of architecture were built the Expressionist and modernist styles, e.g. the Admiralspalast Hotel (1924–1927), housing estate on Słowiański Square (1927–1928) and St Joseph's Church (1930–1931, designed by Dominikus Böhm).
 There are also numerous monuments referring to the history of the city, especially the Silesian uprisings fought here and World War II.

 There is also a botanical garden and several parks in Zabrze.